girikuncoro/talks/demo-swagger/README.md

 2018/07/27 19:12:14 Serving todo list at http://127.0.0.1:9000
 ```

-If you are facing problem or not sure whether your implemention is correct, you can compare `configure_todo_list.go` and `swagger.yml` from our [Github](https://github.com/girikuncoro/talks/blob/master/demo-swagger/swagger.yml).
+If you are facing problem or not sure whether your implemention is correct, you can compare `configure_todo_list.go` and `swagger.yml` from our [Github](https://github.com/girikuncoro/talks/blob/master/demo-swagger/swagger.yml) for this lab.